Can Query Session Co-occurrence Help a Search Engine Rewrite Queries?

 This process involves looking at user query sessions to find words that co-occur within query sessions, especially when they are consecutive to each other.
 For example, someone searches for “find airedale terrier puppies,” and then follows up that search with another for “find airedale terrier puppies for sale.”
 There’s a pretty high confidence level that the two searches are related based upon the co-occurring words within them, and the fact that they are consecutive searches.
 If a lot of searchers perform similar searches within query sessions, that indicates that there is a strong relationship between the two queries.
 This query session co-occurrence provides hints about what people might be looking for during searches.

 I’ve written about co-occurrence in the past when it comes to queries that might share co-occurring words within their sets of search results.
 I’ve been seeing several blog posts that equate co-occurrence with co-citation, and they are not the same thing.

 I’ve also seen claims that when certain words tend to appear on pages near brand names and or links to pages, that is considered co-occurrence and it can impact the rankings of those brands and/or URLs.
-That’s really just not how co-occurrence is used in search engine rankings – the observations that led to such a conclusion could easily involve a search engine looking not just at the anchor text in links, but also the words that might appear in a window around the anchor text near a link as well.
+That’s just not how co-occurrence is used in search engine rankings – the observations that led to such a conclusion could easily involve a search engine looking not just at the anchor text in links, but also the words that might appear in a window around the anchor text near a link as well.

 For example, in the following screenshot, “Followerwonk” is a link, and the words “Twitter metrics and analytics” appear near the link.
 Under an incorrect application and analysis of co-occurrence, Google might associate those words with “Followerwonk”.
 It’s much more likely that Google is associating some of the words around the link itself with the destination page that the link is pointing to, such as a “window” of 25 words around the link.

 This patent looks for co-occurring words within search sessions instead of on web pages or within search results for particular queries.